Study permit

 • If your spouse or common-law partner will accompany you, bring along documentation of your relationship, such as a marriage certificate or common-law partnership declaration.

 • If you’re under 17 years old and come to Canada without a parent or legal guardian, you must find a custodian.
 If you are 17 or 18 the officer will determine if you will require a custodian.
 For certainty, consider applying online in advance of arrival.
 Generally, custodianship is not required if you travel with a parent.
-Refer to the section “If you are under 19 years old” above for more information.
+Refer to the section “If you are under 19 years old” for more information.

 Apply for an initial study permit (from outside of Canada)